THP-Lab/intuition_chrome_extension_landing_page/readme.md

 # Futuristic site

-Website made in futuristic style for no existing revolutionary auth technology
+Website made in react in futuristic style for no existing revolutionary auth technology

 ## Run Locally